Until the End (Eleine album)

 Until the End is the second studio album by the Swedish symphonic metal band Eleine.
 The album featured five singles, in the form of three music videos for the tracks "Hell Moon (We Shall Never Die)", "Break Take Live" and "Echoes", and two lyric videos for "Sanity" and "Whisper My Child".
 The album peaked at number 22 on the Swedish album charts.

 Track listing

-All songs are written by Eleine.